-A Harting 10B connector is provided on the SC7 Master module to support Tool Changer I/O, Servo power and signal connections, and field bus data lines.
+A Harting 10B connector is provided on the SC8 Master module to support Tool Changer I/O, power and signal connections, and field bus data lines.
 Additional customer specific I/O is also supported, refer to Section 7 for the module specifications and Section 8 for electrical interface drawings and connector details.
 The Harting interface is compatible with some ABB robot dress packages.
-In the event that DeviceNet field bus signals are utilized, a 5-Pin M12 connector is also provided on the Master module to permit the connection of a terminating resistor.